ucl-exoplanets/DI-Project/README.md

     $python CNN_keras.py --datapath LINK/TO/TRAINING --testpath LINK/TO/TEST --psf_path LINK/TO/PSF --checkpt LINK/TO/FOLDER

 The checkpoint folder contains the history of the training (training_0.csv) and the checkpoint of the trained model.

+There are a number of hyperparameters available for the user to fine tune.
+Please refer to the code for detailed settings.